LN57421/LN57421/README.md

 ### I'm Liu Nian

 - An undergraduate Student major in Computer Science.
-- 🌱 Currently working in South University of Science and Technology, China.
+- 🌱 Currently studying in South University of Science and Technology, China.
 - 💬 Ask me questions about repositories by e-mail at 12110416@mail.sustech.edu.cn.
 - ⭐ Following by pro.
 Liu Jiang to work on Deep Learning for Medical Imaging in iMed, Shenzhen.
-- ⚡ Can send me message if you have any problem about Sustech courses below.
+- ⚡ Can send me messages if you have any problem about Sustech courses.

 ### About me